4. Exhaustion is real.

 I have so much love in my heart

 I know, very cliche.
 But I was honestly worried that I might not be able to love another child as much as I love Henry.
 But I was so wrong.
 My heart has grown.
 Kind of like the Grinch.

 Life with a newborn and a toddler isn't easy, but it's my new normal.
 A new challenge.
 And I love it.
 It's going to be hard.
 And I know that I won't end every day with a smile.
 But it's so worth it.

 Adjusting to life as a mama of two?
-Here are some of our favorite products that can help.
+We've got you.

 Celebrate yourself, mama.
 You've earned it.
 This delicate gold 'mama' necklace proudly displays the best title you've ever had.